 The MPO staff prepared and submitted FTA grants for the City of Montgomery and the M Public Transit System for the capital and operating grants.
 Public involvement meetings discussing the proposed grant applications were held and conducted by MPO staff.
 MPO staff has also completed work on the National Transit Database (NTD) report for The M for the current reporting year.
 Staff also attended FTA training via internet webinars.
-Consultants also started work on the Transit Development Plan Update in FY-22.
+Consultants also completed work on the Transit Development Plan Update in FY-23.

-Proposed Work: MPO staff and consultants will continue work on the update of the five year Transit Development Plan (TDP) in FY-2023.
-A total of \$50,000 in FY-2022 carryover planning funds will be used to complete the FY-2023-2027 TDP.
+Proposed Work: MPO staff and consultants will continue work on the implementation of the five year Transit Development Plan (TDP) in FY-2024.
 MPO Staff will assist The M Transit with the implementation of the FY-2023-2027 TDP implementation action projects and improvements once completed.
 GIS software will be used as appropriate to support transit planning activities and services.
 MPO staff will assist The M Public Transit System staff with managing federal transit funding and provide technical assistance and support as needed.